We are building the cognitive infrastructure of the future.

 Primordia is a three-layer cognitive architecture with 17 specialized subsystems.
 The core layer handles persistent memory, truth verification, and temporal anchoring.
 The controller layer orchestrates signals across subsystems.
 The meta-executive layer enforces ethics, self-reflection, and governance.

 Every output passes through all three layers.
 Every decision is verified.
 Every reasoning chain is auditable.
-This is intelligence you can trust — not because we tell you to, but because you can see every step.
+Intelligence you can trust — not because we tell you to, but because you can see every step.

 17 subsystems.
 3 layers.